Possession of Controlled Dangerous Substances in NJ

-Crimes in the third degree range can be punishable from 3 years to 5 years in the New Jersey State prison.
-Crimes in the 4th degree range can be punishable up to 18 months in New Jersey State prison.
+Crimes in the third-degree range can be punishable from 3 years to 5 years in the New Jersey State prison.
+Crimes in the fourth-degree range can be punishable up to 18 months in New Jersey State prison.
 Disorderly Persons offenses can be punishable up to 90 days in the County jail.

 The Sentencing Judge may also order fines and restitution as prescribed by 2C:43-3 for all convictions for Possession of CDS in New Jersey.

 Community Service for Possession of a CDS within 1000 Feet of School Property

 Any person who commits possession of a controlled dangerous substance while on any property used for school purposes which is owned by or leased to any elementary or secondary school or school board, or within 1,000 feet of any such school property or a school bus, or while on any school bus, and who is not sentenced to a term of imprisonment, shall, in addition to any other sentence which the court may impose, be required to perform not less than 100 hours of community service.

 DEDR- Mandatory Drug Enforcement and Demand Reduction penalties

 Pursuant to N.J.S.
 2C:35-15, the Sentencing Judge must order the defendant to pay the following mandatory drug enforcement and demand reduction penalties for any Chapter 35 (Controlled Dangerous Substances) and Chapter 36 (Drug Paraphernalia) convictions: